MaintainX/yarn-plugin-workspace-lockfile/README.md

 You can use these workspace lockfiles for:

-1. Dependabot scanning at the workspace level
+1. Dependabot scanning at the workspace level (not yet supported/tested)
 2. GitHub Action cache keys for focused workspace installs
 3. Analyzing dependencies for individual workspaces in CI/CD pipelines when using `yarn workspaces focus`